Why Am I Not Getting Calls From Google Ads?

 7. Ad Scheduling:

-Challenge: If your ads are not appearing at the right hours, you may be missing out on opportunities to engage with people who are ready to act.
+Challenge: If your ads do not appear at the right hours, you may miss opportunities to engage with people who are ready to act.

 For example, if your customers tend to look for your service in the evenings or on weekends, placing ads on weekdays may result in fewer calls or clicks.